nokia/corteca-cli/doc/reference/corteca_build.md

 # `build`

-The build command builds the application using a specified or default build toolchain.
-This command is versatile, allowing either a single platform or multiple platforms to be targeted based on the toolchain configurations in corteca.yaml.
+The build command builds the application using a specified or default build configuration.
+This command is versatile, allowing either a single platform or multiple platforms to be targeted based on the build configurations in corteca.yaml.
 Below is an overview of its usage, flags, and functionality.

 ## Usage